RupakMukherjee/PPPL-CCI-2021/index.md

 |:---:|:------:|:------:|:------:|:------:|
 |[A6](code/testA6.md)|<img width="300" alt="A6E1" src="https://user-images.githubusercontent.com/90737587/140024192-7196a68a-18f5-4190-9b68-5a4f742f58d0.png">|<img width="300" alt="A6fu" src="https://user-images.githubusercontent.com/90737587/140024224-3dd44f8e-77ab-4745-8100-109e2c48157b.png">|<img width="300" alt="A6ET" src="https://user-images.githubusercontent.com/90737587/140024242-9e504113-4612-4c2a-92e8-35fa357e4290.png">|<img width="300" alt="A6u" src="https://user-images.githubusercontent.com/90737587/140024573-3617c695-7b03-41ee-a34a-cb05edd99e60.png">|

-Graph 4 and graph 6 show us that the error value is zero (blue line).
-Graph 4 and graph 6 tell us that Test 2 produces ideal results.
-While, in Test 1 outputs graphs, the error value did not consistently stay at zero.
-Furthermore, graph 5 and Graph 6 show us aligned solid and dashed lines.
-Graph 5 and graph 6 also tell us that Test 2 produces ideal results.
+Graph 4 and Graph 5 uses a RNN model called a linear regression of stepper.
+Graph 6 and Graph 7 uses a RNN model called a nonlinear regression of stepper.
+In this case, using the nonlinear regression of stepper is unnecessary since Graph 4 and Graph 5 show perfect results.
+For instance, Graph 5 and Graph 6 show us aligned solid and dashed lines.
+Graph 5 and Graph 6 also tell us that Test 2 produces ideal results.
 Whereas, in Test 1 outputs graphs, the solid and dashed lines fail to be aligned.

 Step 5 of the machine learning process is to improve.
 However, after evaluating Test 2-A6, not are line graphs relevant to our mathematical problem, but the results are also ideal.
 There is no need to improve these graphs.
 But I still ran in a total of 3 test cases of Test 2 of each equation to prove that Test 2 is ideal for solving PDEs with various parameters.
 Please scroll down below the Advection-Diffusion’s Test 2: Output Graphs to compare these test cases.